flashbots/suave-specs/specs/rigil/mevm.md

 ## Overview

 This document provides the technical specification for the MEVM, a modified version of the Ethereum Virtual Machine (EVM).
-The MEVM enables confidential computation via the `SuaveExecutionBackend` and as well exposes additional MEV-specific precompiles for SUAPPs to use.
+The MEVM is a set of precompiles to interact with APIs, two of these API services are the Confidential Data Store and the SUAVE Execution (SUAVEX) name space.
+There may be other API endpoints in the future.

-## Core Architecture
+## Modified Interpreter

-The MEVM modifies the EVM by adding a new:
-- runtime
-- interpreter
-- execution backend

-The structure of these modifications is most easily explained visually:
+Under the hood the MEVM is a modified EVM Interpreter which is able to use a new runtime called the `SuaveExecutionBackend`.

 ```mermaid
 graph TB